 Delivers Hot Water by the Gallons

 Any water heater buying guide will advise you to go for a model with a high First Hour Rating (FHR) You probably don’t want to run out of hot water in the middle of a shower.
-Well, with a first hour delivery of 84 gallons, the Westinghouse WEC080C2X045 offers one of the highest FHR figures in the market.
-This amount of hot water is more than enough to adequately cater to the hot water needs of a household with 3-5 people.
-One user even claims that the heater’s FHR is enough to supply hot water to two dishwashers, two washing machines, and four showers at the same time!
+Well, with a first hour delivery of 84 gallons, the Westinghouse WER040C2X045 offers one of the highest FHR figures in the market.
+This amount of hot water is more than enough to adequately cater to the hot water needs of a household with 2-3 people.

 Offers a Good Temperature Range